/

 Cheap 5G Internet or Unreliable Signal?

-Three is still one of the cheapest ways to get home broadband in the UK if you have decent 5G coverage.
-You plug in a hub, skip the engineer, and get online in minutes.
-The catch has not changed though.
-Because this is wireless broadband, your experience still depends heavily on signal, congestion, and where you put the hub.
-For renters and short stays it can be brilliant.
-For people who want fibre-like consistency, it can still be a bit of a gamble.
+Three is still one of the cheapest ways to get unlimited home broadband in the UK if your address has strong 5G coverage.
+You plug in a hub, skip the engineer, and can be online quickly.
+The trade-off has not changed though.
+Because this is wireless broadband, the experience still depends heavily on signal quality, local congestion, and where you place the hub.
+For renters, students and short stays it can be brilliant.
+For people who need fibre-like consistency, it is still more of a calculated gamble.

 Pros and Cons